Our gluten-free products

 Look for the Canadian Celiac Association (CCA) logo on specially marked packaging, and when browsing through our products online.

-* Registered Trademark of the Canadian Celiac Association.
+*Trademark of Celiac Canada.
 Used under license.

 The Canadian Celiac Association trademark used under license for products sold in Canada, and related marketing materials.
 The CCA endorses the Gluten-Free Certification Program and owns this trademark for use in the Canadian market.